Qwertyblob/tp/docs/DeveloperGuide.md

 1. Finding a class in the address book.

     a.
-Prerequisites: Have a person with the class name "M2a" on "Monday".
+Prerequisites: Have a class with the class name "M2a" on "Monday".

     b.
 Test case: `findc c/M2a`<br>
        Expected: Class with the class name "M2a" is listed.